tomjoht/reading/draft_posts/wayfinding-post-3.md

 "What good could possibly come from outsourcing cognitive processes that were an essential aspect of making humans human?"
 276

-LIke the invention of the wheel, car, train, and airplane before us, technologies like the Hyperloop and fugure commercial space ventures will realign whole economies and patterns of movement.
+LIke the invention of the wheel, car, train, and airplane before us, technologies like the Hyperloop and future commercial space ventures will realign whole economies and patterns of movement.
 They may also realign the human mind."
 278 author says how we distort our sense of time and space, shrinking it.

 "Time--saving it, managing it, maximizing it, escaping it, denying it --strikes me as one of the prime concerns and anxieties of modern life, and hence a metric by which we judge the quality of our travel.
 How fast is it, how easy to distract ourselves from the means and act of it, the burning of fuel, the people and places we fly over?
 'We're not selling transportation, we're selling time,' promises Hyperloop."279-80

 "Of course, navigational devices like maps, compasses, and sextants also fit Borgmann's device paradigm, because they outsource to some degree the formidable experience, observation, and memory needed to undertake skilled navigation.
-But even these inventions required a level of environmental awareness and orientation, as well as an understanding of topiography of celestial phenomena.
-It wasn't until the twentieth century that navigational technology released us from needing to pay *any* attention at all."
+But even these inventions required a level of environmental awareness and orientation, as well as an understanding of topography of celestial phenomena.
+It wasn't until the twentieth century that navigational technology released us from needing to pay *any* [[attention]] at all."
 283

 "But I see potential for a nefarious influence on our lives: the more we rely on driverless cars and their need for three-dimensional maps, the narrower our choices of where we travel and explore could become.
 As we grow to depend upon, or maybe even just prefer, autonomous vehicles, they will choose the routes we take, and they in turn will choose those routes that are already mapped.
 Where we go will increasingly be confined by the technology we use."
 283-84

-The allure of autonomous vehicle sis that so much of our travel along monotonous highways slashed across the landscape, often bordered by sound-insulating walls so as to limit one's view, already feels like a waste of time.
-If our brains are on autopilot while driving, responding to GPS_simulated instructions, wouldn't it be better to spend that time in some other way? ...
+The allure of autonomous vehicles is that so much of our travel along monotonous highways slashed across the landscape, often bordered by sound-insulating walls so as to limit one's view, already feels like a waste of time.
+If our brains are on autopilot while driving, responding to GPS-simulated instructions, wouldn't it be better to spend that time in some other way? ...
 I see the driverless car as representing yet another severance between our movement through space and time and the pleasure of effort and autonomy.
 GPS relieves us of the need to form cognitive maps, and driverless cars relieve us of the need to look away from our screens and take note of directly experienced phenomena in the environment.
 In seeking maximum speed and ultimate efficiency, the autonomous vehicle cocoons us from the physics of movement at high speeds and the burning of fuel.
-Rather than plunge us into relaity, an autonomous vehicle era  285-86
+Rather than plunge us into reality, an autonomous vehicle era."
+285-86

-"The driver quite literally relies on the virtual representation of the road rather than their unmediated perception of the physical road. " 273
+"The driver quite literally relies on the virtual representation of the road rather than their unmediated perception of the physical road."
+273

 Harry Heft, professor of environmental psychology.
 "The GPS diffuses that whole way of engaging the world ... because you don't even really have to *look* at the world very much."
 273